johyexson/Sales-Performance-Analysis/README.md

 # Business Task
 Analyse production and sales record in order to determine sales growth and areas of improvement in production techniques
 # Data Source
 The sales record were provided by the manager of the company and necessary procedures were taken to ensure data integrity and privacy protection.
-The data consist of multiple sheets containing several tables.
+For this analysis, I did a simulation of the company data in order to avoid the issue of privacy invasion.
 # Tools
 - Excel
 - Tableau